 Be aware that the work you'll be doing may pay less than what you can make in your home country.
 So before you pack your bags, make sure you look at the local cost of living and weigh that against the average wage offered.
 Some industrialized countries have raised wages for foreign workers in order to attract them to their doors, while others may offer less than what locals would receive.

-Most importantly, know how much you'll be paying for rent, food, and transportation.
-Check local rental ads, ask on forums about food costs, and go to city websites to learn about costs of getting around town.
-Also, check out health care costs and whether you qualify for health care coverage or if you have to purchase your own insurance.
+Most importantly, know the costs of rent, food, and transportation.
+Check local rental ads, ask on forums about food costs, and go to city websites to learn about the costs of transportation.
+Also, check out health care costs and determine if you qualify for health care coverage or if you have to purchase your own insurance.
 Most industrialized countries outside the U.S. cover the cost of health care.